Why EVOO is the best way to get omega fatty acids from olive oil

 Cons: Extra large bottle gives you a huge supply of olive oil, yet it needs to be used within a short period of time after opening to avoid rancidity

-For healthier cooking - baking, frying, sauteing, and substitution of butter.
-For reducing risk of coronary heart disease by helping the risk factors including high cholesterol and blood pressure[1-4], reduced risk of breast cancer and colorectal cancer and improved blood sugar control
+There is scientific evidence behind this olve oil for cooking as it is healthier - baking, frying, sauteing, and using in substitution of butter.
+Olive oil in general is also great for reducing risk of coronary heart disease by helping the risk factors including high cholesterol and blood pressure[1-4], reduced risk of breast cancer and colorectal cancer and improved blood sugar control.

 Key Ingredients: 100% organic olive oils